softilium/elorm/readme.md

 Entity definition supports UseSoftDelete mode.
 By default, UseSoftDelete is false.

 In this mode ELORM adds filter "IsDeleted=true" to SelectEntities() filter unless developer adds his own filter on "IsDeleted".
-Also REST API handles DELETE requests as "lets mark entity as IsDelete=true" instead of deleting it.
+Also REST API handles DELETE requests as "let's mark entity as IsDelete=true" instead of deleting it.

 In default mode (UseSoftDelete=false) Save() method returns an error is we set IsDeleted to true.

 Note.
-Each entity has IsDeleted field, UseSoftDelete=false doesn't remove field.
+Each entity has IsDeleted field, UseSoftDelete=false doesn't remove the field.

 ### Use standard Go idiomatic approaches